PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/script-node-class.rst

  class ScriptNode {

     constructor(parent) {
     }
  }

-It is simple, but if you need, you can create a prefab with more features, like handling children, events, etc...
+It is simple, but if you need to, you can create a prefab with more features, like handling children, events, etc...

+The good news is that this class is included in the |PhaserEditor|_ project templates.
+If your project is not based on a template, you can install it from the ``@phasereditor2d/scripts-core`` script library. `Learn more about the script libraries <script-node-libraries.html>`_.

-The good news is that |PhaserEditor|_ can generate the default implementation of this class for you, with basic features:
+Also, |PhaserEditor|_ can generate the default implementation of this class for you, with the basic features:

 1. In the |FilesView|_, select the folder when you want to add the class file.
 2. Open the |CommandPalette|_ (``Ctrl+K``) and search for ``script``.